samdoidge/samdoidge.com/other.md

 ---
-title: 'Other Posts'
+title: "Other Posts"
-description: 'Posts tagged Other - these are usually not technology focused posts, and focus on some other facet of our brilliant world.'
+description: "Posts tagged Other - these are usually not technology focused posts, and focus on some other facet of our brilliant world."
 layout: default
 ---